UrbanInstitute/nccs/_datasets/core.md

 ## Data Series Attributes

-Scope: The dataset covers a wide range of nonprofit organizations, including charities, foundations, religious organizations, educational institutions, and more.
+The dataset covers a wide range of nonprofit organizations, including charities, foundations, religious organizations, educational institutions, and more.
 It encompasses organizations of various sizes, missions, and geographic locations across the United States.

-Customized Reports: Users can generate custom reports and analyses based on their research interests and needs, allowing for in-depth exploration of nonprofit data.

-Research and Policy Insights: The NCCS Core Data Series is widely used by researchers, policymakers, and nonprofits themselves to gain insights into the sector.
+The NCCS Core Data Series is widely used by researchers, policymakers, and nonprofits themselves to gain insights into the sector.
 It can inform studies on topics such as nonprofit financial health, sector trends, and the impact of policy changes on charitable organizations.

-Accessibility: The data is made available to the public through the NCCS website and can be accessed by researchers, analysts, and organizations interested in nonprofit-related research.

-Data Quality: The NCCS takes measures to ensure data quality and accuracy, making it a reliable resource for research and analysis.
+The data is made available to the public through the NCCS website and can be accessed by researchers, analysts, and organizations interested in nonprofit-related research.
+NCCS takes measures to ensure data quality and accuracy, making it a reliable resource for research and analysis.

-## Organization of the Data
+## Sample Scope Definitions

 All 990 filers are split into five groups using combinations of two variables: organizational type scope or **tscope** (501c3 public charities vs 501c3 private foundations vs all other 501c type nonprofit organizations), and form filing scope or **fscope** that describes which types of filers are included in the dataset.